milkteawu/TradingView_Telegram_Bot_Heroku/README.md

 ## Optimize

-  Heroku's free dyno will turn to idle after 30min from the last request, and the restart will lead a 30s delay.
+  Heroku’s free dyno goes idle after 30 minutes of inactivity, causing a 30-second delay upon restart.

   We can easily use [UptimeRobot](https://uptimerobot.com/) to send requests every 15min.